-SPORTS FUNDING – 2016/17
+SPORTS FUNDING – 2018/19

-All state-maintained schools, academies, middle schools, special schools and pupil referral units which have primary aged pupils (as reported in the 2016 school census) will receive the funding.
+All state-maintained schools, academies, middle schools, special schools and pupil referral units which have primary aged pupils (as reported in the 2018 school census) will receive the funding.

 We understand the importance of physical activity and sport to the overall well-being of every child and are committed to raising participation rates and achievement for all our children.
 To help with these aims, we have ensured that our sports premium will:

 • ensure the most able children are given the opportunity to compete in tournaments with other schools.

 With the above rationale in mind, we have used our Sports Premium funding to:

 - Employ qualified sport coaches (Level 2 minimum) to work alongside our staff to support teachers in their teaching of PE.
 This investment in the professional development of staff at our school is to ensure that they are best equipped to teach high quality Physical Education and school sport for years to come.
 Many of these coaching skills can be transferred into other sports.
 PNE Football Club work with our EYFS , Year 1 and 2 staff each week to provide coaching around the ‘Fundamentals’ of PE.
 This is proving very beneficial for both the children and the teaching staff.

 • Purchase a wide range of new equipment to offer access to new sports and activities as well as improving our existing provision, including the establishment of an intra-school football league, Rounders and Cricket competition.

-- Fund transport for attending some inter-school sporting activities.
+• Fund transport for attending some inter-school sporting activities.

 • Provide a Gifted and Talented theme day in which the school used the City of Preston Gym Club for a range of gymnastic coaching activities.

 • Support low income families with the opportunity for their child to attend a week’s residential trip at PGL.

-- Provide regular additional swimming sessions for all children in year 2, 3 and 4.
+• Provide regular ‘additional swimming’ sessions for all children in year 2, 3 and 4.

 - Provide coaching and educational staff to reinforce the need for healthy lifestyles through work on regular exercise and diets.